Rook (piercing): Healing and aftercare

 The rook piercing is also cared for much like any other ear cartilage piercing.
-Salt soaks (warm water (optimally sterilized by boiling) mixed with a small amount of sea salt) are recommended twice a day for the first month or two.
-These soaks will soften any dried lymph, clean the piercing as well as the jewellery, partially sterilize the area due to the salt, and alleviate swelling and soreness.
-The warm water also encourages blood flow to the area aiding in the healing process.
-Washing the area once a day gently with liquid soap and warm water will decrease the chances of infection.
-Ideally, an antimicrobial soap should be used, but for most people a fragrance-free and dye-free liquid antibacterial soap will suffice.
+Use an sterile saline for the aftercare.
+Spray one or two times a day and leave it for a minute, couple minutes.
+Wipe the crusties off with a non-woven gauze or paper towel.
 One must be careful not to over-wash the area as this can lead to drying the area out.
 Alcohol and peroxide should also not be used for the same reason.
 Antibacterial and antimicrobial ointments (such as Neosporin) should never be used as they seal off the wound from receiving any air.
 One should avoid touching the area as much as possible, and if necessary, wash their hands beforehand.
 Care should be taken when changing shirts so that the jewellery isn't tugged as well as when using a telephone as the receiver may spread germs to the wound and the pressure can delay healing.
 Otherwise, for most people, the area is tucked into the ear more so than most other cartilage piercings and is less susceptible to incidental bumps and knocks.

 Soreness is likely to persist for the first couple of months with the worst occurring during the first week or two.
 Jewellery should not be changed until at least eight weeks after the procedure.
 Primary healing will usually conclude within six months with full, secondary healing of the fistula complete in 12 to 18 months.
 Much of the cartilage in the ear receives comparatively little blood flow accounting for the increased healing time and persistent soreness.